 F A Q 'S

-Following the latest advice from The Government regarding the recommendation to avoid all social contact, in particular mass gatherings and social events, we have taken the difficult decision to temporarily close Plymouth Pavilions from close of play Friday 20th March, until further notice.
+Following the current advice from The Government regarding the necessity to avoid all social contact, we have taken the difficult decision to temporarily close Plymouth Pavilions until further notice.

 Please see below a list of all current rescheduled and cancelled events.
 The Ticket Store bookers will have been informed by email or phone.
 If you have any questions about your tickets for any postponed or cancelled events please email firstname.lastname@example.org